tiyan-attirmidzi/tiyan-attirmidzi/README.md

 - ✨ I'm a Backend (on the way to be a Fullstack) Developer
 - 💼 I'm Currently Working at PT.
 Whalez Digital Teknologi as Backend Developer
-- 🌱 I'm Currently Learning Golang
+- 🌱 I'm Currently Learning Go-Lang

 ### Github Stats